dymaczew/fs20icam/LabGuides/restapi/README.md

 We are again going to build another synthetic test, but this time using an API REST interface.
 First give the new test a name.
 Use any name you wish.
-I am going to use the name _“Pet Store – REST Availability”_ for this example.
+I am going to use the name `Pet Store – REST Availability` for this example.

 ![](images/2020-01-20-07-49-58.png)